 • Onstage, before launching a piece, mentally image the opening phrase, and then set the air vibrating

-Centering can be either calming or energizing.
-For instance, band members preparing for a stage show could ratchet up their energy by moving rhythmically as they center.
+Band members preparing for a stage show, let’s say, could ratchet up their energy by moving rhythmically as they center.
 Conversely, a harried musician who’s about to practice or audition alone might center peacefully to restore inner harmony.

 The concept of centering, as I use it here, is adapted from the writings of sports psychologists Robert Nideffer and Don Greene with additional influences from the Alexander technique and yoga traditions.